 Biscuit Cinnamon Rolls taste best the day they are made but will last at room temperature for up to 2 days.
 Rewarm gently in the microwave for 10 to 15 seconds.

 Place assembled and sliced rolls on a parchment lined baking sheet and place in freezer until solid.
 Place in a zip top bag and freeze for up to 2 months.
-When ready to bake, place rolls in pan and allow to thaw a bit while the oven preheats.
-Brush with butter and bake as directed.
+When ready to bake, place rolls on pan and allow to thaw a bit while the oven preheats.
+Bake as directed, adding a few minutes more if needed.

 Love cinnamon?
 Try these recipes!